 I heard there were incentives given to teachers in certain subjects, is this still the case and which subjects?

-There are higher bursaries for courses in secondary languages, mathematics, physics, chemistry and biology.
+There are higher bursaries for certain subjects.
 Please check the DfE website for full details.

 Where can I find work experience opportunities?